genbliz/dynamodb-data-operation/README.md

 ## Dynamodb data operation
 Dynamodb tool for single table design.

 ## Caution: This project is still experimental!
+Do NOT use in production.